 Here's a quick look at the fuel surcharges and what the total taxes and fees come to when flying certain airlines on an award ticket booked with Turkish Airlines Miles & Smiles.
 You may want to choose your airline wisely.

-• USA to Frankfurt (FRA) in business class flying United: ~$140 total fees roundtrip (no fuel surcharge) Woohoo!
+• USA to Frankfurt (FRA) in business class flying United: ~$175 total fees roundtrip (no fuel surcharge) Woohoo!

-• USA to Frankfurt (FRA) in business class flying Lufthansa: ~$1,700 total fees roundtrip ($1,600 fuel surcharge) Ouch!
+• USA to Frankfurt (FRA) in business class flying Lufthansa: ~$2,300 total fees roundtrip ($2,000 fuel surcharge!)
+Ouch!

-fuel surcharges flying lufthansa using turkish miles
+fuel surcharges using turkish miles

 In short, avoid flying Lufthansa Group airlines on long-haul flights when redeeming Turkish miles, including Lufthansa, Austrian Airlines, Brussels Airlines, and SWISS.
 It will cost an arm and a leg in fees to fly these airlines across the pond when using Turkish miles.
-If you're dead set on flying these airlines, book with one of the programs mentioned above that don't pass along fuel surcharges.
+If you're dead set on flying these airlines, consider booking with one of the programs mentioned above that don't pass along fuel surcharges.

 Turkish Airlines Miles Award Chart & Sweet Spots

-Turkish Airlines award chart
+turkish miles award chart

-Turkish miles award regions table
+turkish miles award regions

 Now, let's dive into some of the best sweet spots in the Turkish Airlines award chart.

-Seattle to Athens using Turkish miles
+Chicago to Athens using Turkish miles

 Woman taking a photo of ruins in Athens, Greece